devpi/devpi/doc/index.rst

   plugin package you can navigate indexes and search through release metadata and documentation.

-- **replication**: Keep one or more real-time :doc:`replica` to speed up access and to distribute the devpi system across your organsiation.
+- **replication**: (new with 2.0) Keep one or more real-time :doc:`replica` to speed up access and to distribute the devpi system across your organsiation.

 - **importing/exporting**: To upgrade to a newer version, devpi-server supports exporting server state from an old version and importing that